 Where do we find African American grove owners and citriculturalists?

 How can the scent of orange blossoms summon Afghani memories of home, calamansi tell a story of Filipino cooking, and citron narrate events around the Jewish holiday of Sukkot?

-The project is unfolding and more will be posted to this website in the coming months.
-In the meantime, please visit the California Citrus State Historic Park, come to upcoming events, and write to us with stories, ideas, and images to share at firstname.lastname@example.org.
+Please visit the California Citrus State Historic Park at 9400 Dufferin Avenue, Riverside, CA 92504, come to upcoming events, and write to us with stories, ideas, and images to share at RHCitrusPark@gmail.com.

 The Relevancy & History Project has grown since its inception in June 2016 with the support of generous partners, including:

 1900 in Black · Asian and Pacific Islander Americans in Historic Preservation · Cal State Fullerton · Cal State San Bernardino · Dora Nelson African American Art & History Museum, Perris · Loma Linda Area Parks and Historical Society · Malki Museum · Riverside African American Historical Society · Riverside Art Museum · Riverside Chapter of Japanese American Citizens League · Riverside County Mexican American Historical Society · Riverside Museum Associates Multicultural Council · Save Our Chinatown Committee · Sherman Indian Museum · Spanish Town Foundation · Studio for Southern California History · Tesoros de Casa Blanca · Young Oak Kim Center for Korean American Studies at UCR